bachya/Sifttter-Redux/README.md

 NAME
     srd - Sifttter Redux

-    A modification of Craig Eley's Sifttter that allows for smart installation on a standalone *NIX device (such as a Raspberry Pi).
+    A customized IFTTT-to-Day One service that allows for smart installation and automated running on a standalone *NIX device (such as a Raspberry Pi).

 SYNOPSIS
     srd [global options] command [command options] [arguments...]

 VERSION
-    0.2.1
+    0.3.5

 GLOBAL OPTIONS
     --help         - Show this message
+    --[no-]verbose - Turns on verbose output
     --version      - Display the program version

 COMMANDS
     exec - Execute the script